wgrahamb/modelingLibrary/README.md

 Build scripts written in python are included.

 To Do:
+- Might pair down the repository and find a better way of presenting it.
+I think that it is bloated as is.
+I want CPP_6DOF_SRAAM_V2 and PY_5DOF_MOCK_HELLFIRE to be the main modeling presentations and then I want to start showcasing my rocket propulsion projects.
+As far as presenting it, will have to think on how best to present the work I have done.
 - CPP_6DOF_SRAAM_V2
      - Update the readme to point out how my programming skills have changed from V1 to V2.